christophergandrud/hu-live-coding-course-examples/src/set-up-tabula-python.md

     - On MacOS with [Homebrew](https://brew.sh/) in the Terminal: `brew install python3`

+    - Note where Python is installed with `which python3`.
+You will need this for step 4.

 3. Install Tabula

     - In the Terminal: `pip3 install tabula-py`